 The most successful entrepreneurs tend to surround themselves with the best tools and information.
-A lot of that is found online.
-Everyone has gaps in their knowledge or capabilities, so being aware of valuable web destinations can help you compensate in areas that you’re working on.
+You can find much of it online.
+Everyone has gaps in their knowledge or capabilities.
+Being aware of valuable web destinations can help you compensate in areas that you’re working on.
 They also can help you achieve even more in your areas of strength.
 Here are 30 highly useful websites that highly successful business owners use on a regular basis.

 - Evernote: This product allows you to organize notes and collaborate while syncing everything between your desktop and mobile device.
 Great for recording and sharing ideas.